-Forced labour schemes such as Community Work Placements and Mandatory Work Activity may have finished but many claimants still face workfare under other names – Work Experience, Sector-based Work Academies, Work Trial, Youth Obligation, Work Programme, Work and Health Programme and even ‘internships’ with companies like Poundland – all backed with the threat of sanctions.
-Those on disability benefits have to deal with the farcical Work Capabilities Assessment (WCA), and those joining the Work Related Activity Group (WRAG) group from April will experience a cut of £30 a week to their benefits.
+Forced labour schemes such as Community Work Placements and Mandatory Work Activity may have finished but many claimants still face workfare under other names: Work Experience, Sector-based Work Academies, Work Trial, Youth Obligation, Work Programme, Work and Health Programme and even ‘internships’ with companies like Poundland – all backed with the threat of sanctions.
+Those on disability benefits have to deal with the farcical and brutal Work Capabilities Assessment (WCA), and those joining the Work Related Activity Group (WRAG) group from April will experience a cut of £30 a week to their benefits.
 Claimants continue to be left penniless and sometimes homeless by sanctions and the built-in delays of Universal Credit (at least 42 days and sometimes longer to receive first payment).

 The fightback continues

 Through protests, leafleting and direct action we can break the silence and challenge the divisive narrative of ‘scroungers’.
 We can show our solidarity and march together – claimants and workers and disabled people – to demand an end to the ongoing marginalisation and ill-treatment of anyone receiving benefits.

 All these actions are powerful ways to resist these cuts: in resisting sanctions and resisting workfare.
 They have worked time and again, forcing companies and charities to pull out of workfare schemes.
 They have embarrassed politicians into resigning – remember Ian-Duncan Smith, head of the DWP?